erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/database/generating-query-results/README.md

 #### $this->db->getCount();

-Returns to number of rows.
+Returns the number of rows.

 ```php
 $this->db->query('YOUR QUERY');